ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/builtins-design.md

     - `from x import y`

 ## Value representation / memory layout for new stuff
-- Imported modules and functions get added to the IR tree during preprocessing (modify lower.ts)
+- Imported modules and functions get added to the AST during preprocessing (either through AST transformation or re-parsing)
     - NOTE that this is NOT import's full Python functionality!
 Files are NOT run before importing them, and we aren't adding support for importing user-made files.
 - floats will be represented as [32-bit wasm floats](https://webassembly.github.io/spec/core/syntax/values.html#syntax-float)